Paul William Kaeser High School

 Paul William Kaeser High School is a high school in Fort Smith, Northwest Territories, Canada.
-The school is overseen by the Fort Smith District Education Authority and administered by the South Slave Divisional Education Council.
+The school, along with Joseph Burr Tyrrell Elementary School, is overseen by the Fort Smith District Education Authority and administered by the South Slave Divisional Education Council.
 It provides secondary education services to students from Fort Smith as well as the nearby Salt River First Nation and Smith's Landing First Nation.

 The school is named after Paul William Kaeser, a Fort Smith entrepreneur who opened a grocery store in Fort Smith in 1947.